 Once the money has left your account, you’re at the mercy of the seller.
 And even on Amazon, you will find plenty of things that you can’t send back, as we detail in “9 Things You Really Can’t Return to Amazon.”

-A wedding gown is such an important purchase: It may be the single most expensive piece of clothing a woman ever buys.
-And internet sites, especially international ones, dangle tempting photos of dreamy designs that a bride might never have seen in her local wedding salon.
+A wedding gown may be the single most expensive piece of clothing a woman ever buys.
+And internet sites, especially international ones, dangle tempting photos of dreamy designs that a bride won’t see in her local wedding salon.

-For other hazards to avoid on your big day, check out: “How to Avoid 5 Common Wedding Ripoffs.”
+For other hazards to avoid on your big day, check out: “How to Avoid 5 Common Wedding Rip-Offs.”

 Choosing fruit and veggies is a hands-on, visual experience.
-It’s hard to tell an online shopper just what level of yellow you want in your bananas, or that you need one very ripe avocado, and another that will sit comfortably for a couple of days.
+It’s hard to tell an online shopper just what level of yellow you want in your bananas, or that you need one very ripe avocado and another that will sit comfortably for a couple of days.

-For more tips on lowering your food bill, check out: “The 27 Absolute Best Ways to Save on Food.”
+For more tips on lowering your food bill, check out “The 27 Absolute Best Ways to Save on Food.”

 But tap the brakes on that dream.
-At a minimum, you’ll want to touch, feel and drive the same model and make of the vehicle you want to purchase — it’s just too large a buy to make sight unseen.
-Used cars can pose other problems: You’ll want a trusted mechanic to check one out for any problems.
+At a minimum, you’ll want to touch, feel and drive the same model and make of the vehicle you want to buy — it’s just too large a purchase to make sight unseen.
+Used cars can pose other problems: You’ll want a trusted mechanic to check one out for any problems before you buy.